 Photographers are often chomping at the bits to visit Paris, but I’ve been living here for three years and I still get overwhelmed when people ask me what to see.
-There is a lot to capture with that little box around your neck.
+There is so much can’t-miss stuff, that you almost can’t help but miss it.

-Because so many of you are on your way over here for the summer and fall, I thought I would reach out to the wandering photographers out there and help you crack the nut that is Paris.
-You know about the Louvre, the Eiffel Tower, and the Cathedral of Notre Dame, but I’m going to try and give you a bird’s eye view of what comes after the big iconic sights so that you can start to feel your way into this amazing city.
+Because so many of you are coming here for the summer and fall, I thought I would reach out to the wandering photographers out there and help you crack the nut that is Paris.
+You know about the Louvre, the Eiffel Tower, and the Cathedral of Notre Dame, but I’m going to try and give you a bird’s eye view of what comes after the obvious, so you can start to feel your way into this amazing city.
 Let’s get started.

 Your Morning Light Promenade: Montmartre